pippinbarr/cart253/topics/instructions/basic-commenting.md

 Any program should have a comment at the top of its main file (`script.js` for us) that introduces it clearly.
 There are no hard rules for this, but it's a good idea to provide

-1. The title
+- The title (if you don't have a title, do you really know what you're doing?)
-2. The author (you!)
+- The author (you!)
-3. An explanation of what the program does and how it does it
+- An explanation of what the program does and how it does it
-4. Credit given to any external (not by you) code involved in the project
+- Credit given to any external (not by you) code involved in the project

 We can write stuff one inside `/**` and `*/` to turn it into a *comment* that JavaScript won't try to treat like it's part of the program.
 So we might write something like: